Meta-VCI-Map/LSMviewer/README.md

 ## Usage

-As mentioned above, the web application an be found at http://127.0.0.1:8000
+As mentioned above, the web application can be found at http://127.0.0.1:8000

 #### Getting started